jibeproject/Melbourne-zone-system/update-zonesystem.csv-add-linkage-attributes.md

-# Update MITO/SILO zonesystem.csv wit urban/rural classification and 7
+# Update MITO/SILO zonesystem.csv with additional linkage attributes
-digit SA1 code

 This code is used to update the JIBE Melbourne input zonal data file